EC-SIM/OpenFoamZSWPemfcToolbox/README.md

 - implementation of "postProcessing" functionality of OpenFOAM
 - implementation of "fvOption" functionality of OpenFOAM (e.g. fixed values can be defined)

-A schematic description of the pemfcFoam solver and the convergence preocedure are illustraded below.
+A schematic description of the pemfcFoam solver and the convergence procedure are illustrated below.

 ![Shematic description of pemfcFoam Solver](schematicDescription_pemfcFoam.png)

 ![Convergence procedure pemfcFoam solver](Convergence_procedure_pemfcFoam.png)

 ## Documentation
 At the moment there is no formal documentation of the pemfcFOAM solver beside this README file available.
-An example is preapred as described below.
-An journal publication ia planned in future.
+An example is prepared as described below.
+A journal publication is planned in future.

 # Getting started
 The pemfcFoam solver can be used in OpenFOAM v7.To get started the OpenFoamZSWPemfcToolbox has to be copied to user home directory.
 Then OpenFOAM version must be loaded and the pemfcFoam code can be compiled by running Allwmake.